 One of the other projects on my workbench is this sweet combination of an excellent vintage pre-amp, using discrete op-amps from Burson Audio!
 The C-2 has an excellent flat amplifier and above average tone controls.
 Adding in discrete Burson op-amps really opened up the tonal signature, especially the higher frequencies.
 Then the re-cap gave me more headroom with a cleaner mid-to-low range.

-Burson V6-OPA “Vivid” and “Classic” with cases removed (All green Muse-ES capacitors are Bi-Polar)
+Burson V6-OPA “Vivid” and “Classic” with cases removed and Re-Cap done (All green Muse-ES capacitors are Bi-Polar)

 C-2 Tonestack with re-cap finished